google/santa/docs/binaries/santactl.md

 ## printlog

-If Santa is configured to use protobuf logging, this command can be used on the resultant log files to print the contents as JSON.
+If Santa is configured to use protobuf logging, `printlog` can be used on the resultant log files to print the contents as JSON.

 ```sh